phogel/Neutrominator/README.md

 #### Tests

-Test files are found in `./tests` and can be executed
+Test files are found in `./tests` and can be executed by running

+    npm test

 ### Common errors